opentext/storyteller/docs/stl/emp2stl.md

 Right now the interface is really simple, it is a module called `empower` containing just a single method `emp2stl` which has the following interface:

--   `emp2stl( json: string [, options: object] ) : string`
-    - Parses _Empower JSON_ fragment and generates corresponding _STL_ fragment
+-   `emp2stl( src: stream [, dst: stream, options: object] ) : stream` ...
+Parses _Empower JSON_ fragment and generates corresponding _STL_ fragment
+    - `src` ... input stream containing _Empower JSON_
+    - `dst` ... output stream to be filled with resulting _STL_ (memory stream is created by default)
-	- Following `options` are currently supported:
+    - `options` ... following are currently supported:
       - `indent` ... bool or a string used for indentation
       - `page` ... bool determining whether page type should be generated
+    - `@return` ... output stream (the `dst` argument if passed, created memory stream otherwise)

+The interface is stream-based, which provides some efficiency advantages in case we decide to create a C++ implementation.

 Maybe there will be a complementary `stl2emp` method in future.
+That way we would have a complete (two-way) conversion which could be used to solve very interesting use-cases.

 ## Usage